Angela Simmons Rocks Daisy Dukes That Peek Out Under A Low-Cut Green Top

 In the shot, Angela posed in front of handrails.
 Her green top featured a low cut that allowed her to show off her cleavage.
 It had long sleeves with buttons on the wrists, along with ruffles that decorated her midriff.

-She also wore daisy dukes, which were so short, that the shirt obscured most of it.
-The shorts peeked through on her right, upper thighs.
+She also wore Daisy Dukes, which were so short, that the shirt obscured most of it.
+The shorts peeked through on her right upper thigh.

-Simmons placed her right elbow on the handrail, while putting her hand on her hair.
+Angela placed her right elbow on the handrail, while putting her hand on her hair.
 She wore her locks down in a middle part, which she curled at the bottom.
 Angela also wore a chain, choker-style necklace and rocked bright pink lipstick that popped in the shot.

 Her makeup also included light green eyeliner on her lower lids, along with heavy black liner on her upper lids.
 She also wore a small cat-eye, along with purple eyeshadow with a pop of silver under her brows.